-At the simplest level, high level of glucose sugar in the blood indicates that there is too much sugar in my body.
+At the simplest level, a high level of glucose sugar in the blood indicates that there is too much sugar in my body.
 If I decrease the sugar entering my digestive system, the level of glucose in my blood will obviously decrease.

 Sugar is uniquely fattening because it directly produces insulin resistance.

 It makes sense then to eliminate added sugar by:

 - Hide the sugar bowl.
 There is no logical reason to add table sugar to anything at the table.

 - There is no logical reason to add table sugar to anything while cooking.
 It’s wiser to adjust a recipe that calls for sugar, or look for a different recipe.

 - It’s wise to watch for sugar hidden in various processed foods.
 Fortunately, I don’t have much of a sweet tooth today and can easily do without.